eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ## 6 Trust Model

 ### 6.1 Overview and scope
-The Trust Model describes, for all interactions in the lifecycle of a EUDI Wallet Instance and an attestation, which trust relationships SHALL exist between the interacting parties to enable these interactions.
+The Trust Model describes, for all interactions in the lifecycle of an EUDI Wallet Instance and an attestation, which trust relationships SHALL exist between the interacting parties to enable these interactions.